virtool/virtool-website/content/docs/manual/gs_known_issues/index.md

 ## Problem

-You see an fatal error message similar to the following when starting Virtool:
+You see a fatal error message similar to the following when starting Virtool:

 ```term
 inotify.calls.InotifyError: Call failed (should not be -1): (-1) ERRNO=(0)